iAbhinav/testing-mkdocs/docs/development/maven_central.md

-# Hosting artfacts on Maven Central
+# Hosting artifacts on Maven Central

 ---